Azure/swashbuckle-resource-provider/README.md

      and adding a default reponse code to all responses, amoung others.

 * F5 to run your project.
 The generated doc should be at *[root]/swagger/docs/[your new api version]*

+##To Learn More
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.